nogibjj/indiv_proj2_yx248/README.md

 - Create:
     ```bash
-    // create tables if not exists (create)
+    // function to create tables if not exists (create)
     pub async fn create_tables_if_not_exists(pool: &Pool)

-    // insert data from csv file (create)
+    // function to insert data from csv file (create)
     pub async fn insert_data_from_csv(pool: &Pool, filepath: &str)

     // function to insert data into the database (create)